 There are pressure vessels on the site, e.g. elution column and hydraulic receivers, and these will be routinely inspected and tested as per AS 3788 Pressure Equipment - In Service Inspection and AS 3873 Pressure Equipment - Operation and Maintenance.
-The elution column was recently replaced due to internal corrosion.
 Some PSV (pressure safety valves) test tags were reviewed during the audit and found to be adequately labelled (PSVs are replaced on a basis as determined by a Certified Boiler Inspector).